scrapy/scrapy/docs/intro/tutorial.rst

 ================

 Spiders are classes that you define and that Scrapy uses to scrape information from a website (or group of websites).
-They define the initial requests to make, how to follow links in the pages, and how to parse the downloaded page content to extract data.
+They must subclass :class:`scrapy.Spider` and define the initial requests to make, how to follow links in the pages, and how to parse the downloaded page content to extract data.

 This is the code for our first Spider.
 Save it in a file named ``quotes_spider.py`` under the ``tutorial/spiders`` directory in your project::